What does Kervin mean?

 Kervin is a rare given name for males but a very popular last name for all people (#24724 out of 150436, Top 16%).
 (2000 U.S. Demographics)

+Which version is better?with its source form and related boy names.
 The only other popular alternative form of Kervin is Kerwin.
 Other forms, like Kerwyn, are uncommon.
-Adoption of these relations of Kervin was common among parents 54 years ago (median #1350).
+Adoption of these relations of Kervin was common among parents 55 years ago (median #1350).